 Allow conditioner to sit for 1 to 2 minutes or whatever the manufacturer states.
 You should not go over 3 to 5 minutes.
 Hold under cool, running water to rinse and gently squeeze or use a clean, dry towel to remove the excess water.
 Never twist/wring your wigs.

 Place your wig on a stand until dry.
-Finger-style as desired.
+Now, you can style your wigs it with your fingers as desired.

 If you wish to heat-style your wig, you have a few options: